VikaCep/schedool/README.md

 schedool
 ========

-Site to manage classes and exams information
+Site to manage classes and exams information, developed with Laravel